majidam20/OPC-UA_Met4FoF-SmartUpUnit/agentMET4FOF-master/README.md

 ## Anomaly detection
-_agentMet4FoF_ use case anomaly detection based on machine-learning approaches
+This investigation applies anomaly detection approaches to operating data from an industrial machine of project _agentMet4FoF_.

 With the provided code, we present an agent-based machine learning approach for online anomaly detection of (in our case simulated) sensor readings.